 How to Get to Tsuitooshi Tunnel and Kansuikei Valley

 The trailhead is located around 100 meters away from the bus stop, Shirahone Onsen (白骨温泉) or Shirahone Onsen Tourist Center (白骨温泉ご案内処).
-Facing the bus stop/Tourist Center, it is the road at your right that you need to follow (prefectural road).
+Facing the bus stop/Tourist Center, you need to follow the road at your right (prefectural road).

 Hot Spring Spout Mounds and Spherical Limestones (Funtōkyū・Kyūjō Sekkaiseki, 噴湯丘・球状石灰岩)